apache/cassandra-java-driver/manual/mapper/entities/README.md

 }
 ```

 Each entity property will be mapped to a CQL column.
-In order to detect a property, the mapper looks
+In order to detect a property:
-for all of the following:

-* a getter method that follows the usual naming convention (e.g. `getDescription`) and has no
+* there **must** be a getter method that follows the usual naming convention (e.g. `getDescription`)
-  parameters.
-The name of the property is obtained by removing the "get" prefix and decapitalizing
+  and has no parameters.
+The name of the property is obtained by removing the "get" prefix and
-  (`description`), and the type of the property is the return type of the getter.
+  decapitalizing (`description`), and the type of the property is the return type of the getter.
-* a matching setter method (`setDescription`), with a single parameter that has the same type as the
+* there **must** be a matching setter method (`setDescription`), with a single parameter that has
-  property (the return type does not matter).
+  the same type as the property (the return type does not matter).

-* optionally, a matching field (`description`) that has the same type as the property.
+There *may* also be a matching field (`description`) that has the same type as the property, but

-Note that the field is not mandatory, a property can have only a getter and a setter (for example if
+this is not mandatory: a property can have only a getter and a setter (for example if the value is
-the value is computed, or the field has a different name, or is nested into another field, etc.)
+computed, or the field has a different name, or is nested into another field, etc.)

 The class must expose a no-arg constructor that is at least package-private.